trk/AvbFastCache/README.md

 echo $AvbFastCache->getLastModified(1);

-// This will check id=1 or parent_id=1 and template=basic-page and will return last modified page UNIX_TIMESTAMP as result echo $AvbFastCache->getLastModified(1, 'basic-page);
+// This will check id=1 or parent_id=1 and template=basic-page and will return last modified page UNIX_TIMESTAMP as result echo $AvbFastCache->getLastModified(1, 'basic-page');

 // What can you do with last modified dates ?
 Let me show you an example

 // Think you are in news page, $page->id is news page id we are using $user->language->id because if we have multi language website
 // Here getLastModified() function will get last modified date for us, if news page or children pages have any update new cache data will be created automatically
 // Like this you can set expire time 0 unlimited from module panel !
-// Think we are in "new-list" template
+// Think we are in "new-list" template and listing children pages
 $keyword = "newsPage" . $page->id . $user->language->id . $AvbFastCache->getLastModified($page->id, 'news-single');

 // Load library with your settings